Does Graphic Design Require Coding?

 Also, freelance graphic designers are unlikely to have the financial means to engage a web developer to turn design deliverables into functional websites.
 Similarly, clients like the ability to outsource their work to a single specialist rather than managing communication between multiple parties.
 Because graphic designers who know coding handle every stage of product creation, graphic designers have better aesthetic control over their work.

 Graphic designers do not need to be great coders, but it is beneficial for them to understand the fundamentals of coding languages such as HTML, CSS & JavaScript.
-Also, learning to code can ease the interaction with the tech team & improve your designs since they would’ve got their atleast their basics straight.
+Also, learning to code can ease the interaction with the tech team & improve your designs since they would’ve gotten at least their basics straight.

 Having said that, many programs are available today that can modify a webpage or content piece.
 Currently, there are plenty of tools & programs that can do the coding for you.